FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final_project.md

     •	max_depth':[None,2,4,6] The maximum depth of the tree.
 If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples.

-After the run the test "GridSearchCV" tell us that for the min_samples_split and max_depth the best value was the default one.
-However, for the "criterion" parameter the "entropy" value shows better performance that the default one "gini".
-This tuning improves all the scores of our classifier, even if we have modified only one parameter from the default classifier:
+After the run the test, "GridSearchCV" tell us that we need to perform modifications into the parameters: ___“criterion”, “max_depth” ___ and ___“min_samples_split”.___

 ![alt text](img/performance2.png "Results")

+As we can see in the table above, this tuning improves all the scores from the previous one using the default values and even the scores obtained by the Naive Bayes

 ## Validate and Evaluate